bryan-at-looker/embed-sdk-sko-markdown/section3.md

 Let's verify that the access token is working by making an API call from within the front end and checking the results of it.

 After our dashboard loads, we will want to make an API call and check the user's credentials.
-Within `setupDashboard()` lets make our first API call by inserting this within the function but at the bottom.
+Navigate back to your `demo.ts` file.
+Within `setupDashboard()` lets make our first API call by inserting this within the function but at the bottom:

 ```
 const me = await sdk.ok(sdk.me())